Written on the Dark: Plot

-This novel takes place in the same world as The Lions of Al-Rassan, The Sarantine Mosaic,The Last Light of the Sun, Children of Earth and Sky, A Brightness Long Ago, and All the Seas of the World.
+This novel takes place in the same world as The Lions of Al-Rassan, The Sarantine Mosaic, The Last Light of the Sun, Children of Earth and Sky, A Brightness Long Ago, and All the Seas of the World.
 As in the other novels, the three main religions of the Jaddites, Kindath and Asharites are presented based on Christianity, Judaism, and Islam, respectively.
 Events take place before the cataclysmic fall of Sarantium.

 The story is set in Orane, the capital of Ferrieres, and opens with the character Thierry Villar heading out into a cold winter night to burgle a sanctuary in order to pay off a gambling debt.
-Villar, after being intercepted by the Provost of Orane, is compelled to abandon his planned heist and assist with the investigation into the brutal murder of Rollin Duke de Montereau (inspired by Louis I), brother to the mad king.
+Villar, after being intercepted by the Provost of Orane, Robbin de Vaux, is compelled to abandon his planned heist and assist with the investigation into the brutal murder of Duke Rollin de Montereau (inspired by Louis I), brother to the mad king.
 Thierry is chosen because of his ability to converse with the ordinary folk of the city and his reputation in the taverns of Orane.

 When it becomes apparent the murder was orchestrated by the king's cousin Laurent, Duke de Barratin (inspired by John the Fearless), Ferrieres finds itself on the brink of civil war, while King Hardan of Angland launches a cross channel invasion to reignite the generations-old conflict between the two kingdoms.
 When Thierry's investigation brings him into contact with renowned court poet, Marina di Seressa, whom he befriends and introduces him to court, Thierry finds himself forced to navigate the royal court of a kingdom on the verge of both civil war and invasion, while still pursuing his craft and seeking to protect those he cares for.

 In the Epilogue, Medor Colle fights beside the last Emperor of Sarantium as well as a soldier and a cleric from Batiara.
 These are Trussio Monticola and Nardo Sarzerola from A Brightness Long Ago.
-Later in the Epilogue, Thierry visits a sanctuary in Varena to view the mosaics of the courts of Valerius II and Valerius III, which were crafted by Crispin the The Sarantine Mosaic.
+Later in the Epilogue, Thierry visits a sanctuary in Varena to view the mosaics of the courts of Valerius II and Valerius III, which were crafted by Crispin of The Sarantine Mosaic.